Jackzmc/docker-l4d2-server/README.md

 By default image is build with enabled autoupdate feature (take a look at `csgo.sh` file).
 You can create new Dockerfile based on that image (FROM csgo) and customize it with plugins, configs, CMD and ENTRYPOINT instructions.

+Also you can create volumes with the `-v` flag that point to the host for these directories:
+* /home/steam/csgo
+* /home/steam/csgo/csgo/cfg
+* /home/steam/csgo/csgo/addons

 ```shell